secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part I.md

 ### Debrief
 - Let us consider the following case:
 ![image](https://academy.hackthebox.com/storage/modules/74/helping-out.png)
 - In this section, we will serve as domain administrators to Inlanefreight for a day.
-We have been tasked to help the IT department close some work orders, so we will be performing actions such as adding and removing users and groups, managing group policy, and more.
-Successful completion of the tasks can lead to us gaining a promotion to the Tier II IT team from the helpdesk.
+- We have been tasked to help the IT department close some work orders, so we will be performing actions such as adding and removing users and groups, managing group policy, and more.
+- Successful completion of the tasks can lead to us gaining a promotion to the Tier II IT team from the help desk.

 ### Connection Instructions
 - For this lab, you will have access to a domain-joined Windows server from which you can perform any actions needed to complete the lab.
-The environment will require you to RDP from Pwnbox or your own VM over VPN to the Windows server.
-Follow the steps below to utilize `RDP` and connect to the lab's Windows host.
+- The environment will require you to RDP from Pwnbox or your own VM over VPN to the Windows server.
+- Follow the steps below to utilize `RDP` and connect to the lab's Windows host.
 - Click below in the `Questions` section to spawn the target host and obtain an IP address.
 The image below shows where to spawn the target and acquire a VPN key for the lab if needed.
     - IP ==
     - Username == `htb-student_adm`